irmen/prog8/reference.md

 - ``zp clobber, restore``
         Use the whole zeropage, but make a backup copy of the original values at program start.
         When your program exits, the original ZP is restored and you drop back to the BASIC prompt.
+        Not that the interrupts are *disabled* when your program is entered!
+        (you want/have to set your own IRQ routine because the default one will write to various locations in the zeropage)

 If you use ``zp clobber``, you can no longer use BASIC or KERNAL routines, because these depend on most of the locations in the ZP.
 This includes most of the floating-point